wavefrontHQ/help/metrics_intro.md

 [chart](https://community.wavefront.com/docs/DOC-1158) the data to help understand underlying patterns.
 You can create [alerts](https://community.wavefront.com/docs/DOC-1052) to notify operators when anomalous values indicate a system malfunction.

-Metrics are automatically removed after 4 weeks of inactivity, but you can also manually hide metrics.
+Metrics are automatically hidden after 4 weeks of inactivity, but you can also manually hide metrics.
 While hidden metrics are removed from autocomplete, they can still be used in a query when data values are present.